 - UI (user interface) / UX (user experience) design

 - Interaction design

 - 1 year full time or 2 years part time

-- A minimum of a second-class honours degree in a related subject including design, media, communications, illustration, information technology and cultural and theoretical studies, or equivalent professional experience and/or qualifications.
-An online portfolio submission may be required as part of the selection process.
+- A good honours degree in a related subject including design, media, communications, illustration, information technology and cultural and theoretical studies, or equivalent professional experience and/or qualifications.
+An interview or online portfolio submission may be required as part of the selection process.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 UK/EU/Channel Islands and Isle of Man students

 2017/18 entry: Full-time: £5,200, part time: Yr 1 £1,730, Yr 2 £3,470*

 2017/18 entry: Full-time: £12,600, part time: Yr 1 £4,200, Yr 2 £8,400*